marshallm94/Book_Notes/Observation_and_Experiment_an_Introduction_to_Causal_Inference.md

     goal is to think of ways in which a hypothesis could be wrong, attempt to prove those hypotheses to be true, and continually fail.

+* Quote (page 142): "In the absence of random assignment, there are two possible explanations of a difference in treated and control groups; a treatment effect or a bias in the formation of the groups."

 ## Chapter Insights

 ### 1